RedhawkSDR/assets/sdr/components/FileWriter/README.md

 ## Description

-Contains the source and build script for the REDHAWK `rh.FileWriter`.
+Contains the source and build script for the REDHAWK `rh.FileWriter` component.
 The `rh.FileWriter` component receives streaming data from the BulkIO provides (input) ports and writes the data to a file on the SCA or local file system.